LDeakin/zarrs/README.md

 `zarrs` is a Rust library for the [Zarr] storage format for multidimensional arrays and metadata.

+> [!TIP]
+> If you are a Python user, check out [`zarrs-python`].
+> It includes a high-performance codec pipeline for the reference [`zarr-python`] implementation.

 `zarrs` supports [Zarr V3] and a V3 compatible subset of [Zarr V2].
-It is fully up-to-date and conformant with the Zarr 3.0 specification with support for:
+It is fully up-to-date and conformant with the Zarr 3.1 specification with support for:
 - all *core extensions* (data types, codecs, chunk grids, chunk key encodings, storage transformers),
 - all accepted [Zarr Enhancement Proposals (ZEPs)](https://zarr.dev/zeps/) and several draft ZEPs:
   - ZEP 0003: Variable chunking
   - ZEP 0007: Strings
+  - ZEP 0009: Zarr Extension Naming
+- various registered extensions from [zarr-developers/zarr-extensions/](https://github.com/zarr-developers/zarr-extensions/),
-- experimental codecs and data types intended for standardisation, and
+- experimental codecs and data types intended for future registration, and
 - user-defined custom extensions and stores.

-> [!TIP]
-> If you are a Python user, check out [`zarrs-python`].
-> It includes a high-performance codec pipeline for the reference [`zarr-python`] implementation.

 A changelog can be found [here][CHANGELOG].
 Correctness issues with past versions are [detailed here][correctness_issues].